Image

 See a message from Edgardo Colón-Emeric, dean of Duke Divinity School.

-Furthermore, a diverse faculty, staff, and student body helps generate an environment for deeper and broader theological reflection and formation.
-We believe that students who have the opportunity to interact with many varied perspectives and backgrounds will be better prepared to address fruitfully the historical legacies of injustice and conflict where they serve; critically and sensitively engage the different cultural contexts they will encounter in their vocations after graduation; and be able to develop robust theological and pastoral responses to an ever-changing environment.
-A diverse and hospitable community opens up more opportunities for potentially transformational experiences that assist students in developing the skills necessary to serve a multi-cultural, multi-ethnic, multi-racial, multi-faith world with integrity and wisdom.
+Furthermore, a community of diversity and hospitality helps generate an environment for deeper and broader theological reflection and formation.
+We believe that students who have the opportunity to interact with many ecumenical traditions and cultural experiences will be better prepared to address fruitfully the pain, injustice and conflict where they serve; critically and sensitively engage the different cultural contexts they will encounter in their vocations after graduation; and be able to develop robust theological and pastoral responses to an ever-changing environment with integrity and wisdom.

 Divinity School Bylaws